 The salary received by full-time employees exempt from Fair Labor Standards Act (FLSA) provisions is considered full compensation during the appointment period.
 Exempt employees are expected to work without extra pay to complete their assignments.
 Employees with appointments that are nonexempt from FLSA provisions receive hourly compensation and overtime pay for all time worked over 40 hours in a workweek at a rate not less than 1.5 times their regular hourly rates.

 However, exempt employees who work for either 1) two separate UW–Madison or UW System departments or 2) a state agency and a UW–Madison department in positions that together exceed 100 percent are considered to be working in two separate jobs (i.e., are in overload status) and are therefore eligible for overload payments.
-Additionally if a person is asked to do more work and is paid in their current title, it is considered an overload.
+Additionally, there are instances in which asking an employee to do more than their appointment requires is the only viable alternative and overload compensation is appropriate.

 Nonexempt employees who work for either 1) two separate UW System departments or 2) a state agency and a UW System department in positions that together exceed 100 percent are considered to be working in two separate jobs (i.e., are in overload status) and are therefore eligible for overload payments.